JohnGu9/AnimatedSize/README.md

 ## Feature

-AnimatedSize provide the features that let element's width/height animate between [auto](https://developer.mozilla.org/en-US/docs/Web/CSS/width) and size.
-Animation is provided by css `transition` so the component take less js-runtime compared with pure js implement.
-And AnimatedSize support perfect animation that you can stop animation or change animation dest or change animation duration at any time even AnimatedSize is animating or nested element size change.
+1. AnimatedSize provide the features that let element's width/height animate between `auto` and any size.
+2. Animation is provided by `css transition` so the component take less js-runtime compared with pure js implement.
+3. And AnimatedSize support perfect animation that you can stop animation or change animation dest or change animation duration `at any time` even AnimatedSize is animating or nested element size change.

 <br/>